robotoD/GenoVi/README.md

 ## Publication

-WIP
+Cumsille, A., Durán, R.E., Rodríguez-Delherbe, A., Saona-Urmeneta, V., Cámara, B., Seeger, M., Araya, M., Jara, N., Buil-Aranda, C. (2023).
+GenoVi, an open-source automated circular genome visualizer for bacteria and archaea.
+(Accepted)

 ## Citation and License

 GenoVi is under a BY-NC-SA Creative Commons License, Please cite.
-Cumsille et al., 2022
+Cumsille et al., 2023

 You may remix, tweak, and build upon this work even for commercial purposes, as long as you credit this work and license your new creations under the identical terms.